ISRAEL PHOTOS IV -- Pilgrimage

 The Precipice Southwest of Nazareth

 The view from seven kilometers outside of Nazareth by road (4/2008).
-The area in the yellow block was at least from Crusader times onward considered the precipice where the mob in Nazareth tried to lead Jesus to his death.
-Some pilgrims indicated the high cliffs on the mountain to the right might have been the location of the event described in the Gospel According to Luke.
-The higher peak to the right is Jebel el Qafseh and has also been described as a theoretical place for the attempted execution of Jesus.
+The area in the yellow block was a platform and niche built to commemorate the base of the cliff where the town's people conspired to hurl Jesus downward.
+Jesus was able to escape.
+The worship site was in use perhaps as early as the Byzantine period.
+There are also high cliffs on the mountain to the right and lesser precipices in town that might have been the location of the event described in the Gospel According to Luke.
+The higher peak to the right is Jebel el Qafseh.
 The hill to the left is by the Latin tradition "the Fright."
 There was a different Greek traditional observance of the fright.
 There were two different annunciation theories.
 Many of the churches marking Holy Sites in Israel may have been guesses.
 There are two churches marking the birth site of St. Anne, one in Jerusalem, another in Sephoris more than two days walking distance from Jerusalem.

 1. A cistern with the fig growing out of it to the right of numeral, partially filled in, seven feet deep.